Ayanghosh-agno/ECOSYNC-CFC-2024-IBM/README.md

 - Many farmers lack access to <strong> real-time data and timely support </strong>.
 EcoSync’s receiver displays real-time data and transmits it to the cloud every 15 seconds.
 The website provides instant access to this data.

 - <strong> Access to expert advice</strong> can be limited.
 EcoSync utilizes Watson X AI to provide personalized recommendations on fertilizers and crop selection, tailored to each farm's unique conditions.
-Additionally, EcoSync features a WatsonX Assistant-powered chatbot for quick solutions or seamless connection to a live agent for support.
+Additionally, EcoSync incorporates a Plant Disease prediction feature using WatsonX AI, enabling farmers to upload plant photos and receive detailed insights on disease type, life cycle, causes, and remedies.
+EcoSync also includes a WatsonX Assistant-powered chatbot for quick resolutions or connection to a live agent for personalized support.

 - <strong> Language barriers</strong> can limit access to information.
 EcoSync’s website, integrated with Watson Language Translator, supports eight languages, ensuring inclusivity and widespread adoption.